mattfrias/SeniorDesign2024-Team25/README.md

 ## How To Use

 To clone and run this application, you'll need [Git](https://git-scm.com), [KWOK](https://kwok.sigs.k8s.io/docs/user/installation/) and [Python](https://www.python.org/) installed on your computer.
-From your command line:
+From the command line:

 ```bash
 # Clone this repository